Takealot pulls surgical masks after backlash over R2,500 price tag

 How did these masks go from R75 to R2500 in one month. 😷 pic.twitter.com/7dANq7ahQQ

 Takealot is not the only platform in hot water for inflating their prices.
-Other online retailers such as E-Bay and Amazon have also been taken to task.
+Other online retailers such as E-Bay and Amazon have also been slammed.

 The surge in prices for face masks has been criticised by people across the world with citizens taking to Twitter to voice their anger.